Table of Contents:

 How Does a Low Carb, High Fat Diet Work?

-The primary reason for insulin being released is the ingestion of food, and of course carbohydrate elicits a far greater insulin release once it is broken down into glucose and released into the bloodstream.
+The primary reason for insulin being released is the ingestion of food, and of course carbohydrate stimulates a far greater insulin release once it is broken down into glucose and released into the bloodstream.

 The Benefits of Low Carb Dieting